 To: The residents and property owners of Lawrence Township, Van Buren County, Michigan, and any other interested parties.

-Please take notice that a Regular Board Meeting of the LAWRENCE TOWNSHIP BOARD OF TRUSTEES will be held on Feb.
-9, 2023 at 7:00 p.m.
-It will be held in-person at 411 N. Paw Paw St. Lawrence, MI 49064.
+Please take notice that a Regular Board Meeting of the LAWRENCE TOWNSHIP BOARD OF TRUSTEES will be held on Sept.14, 2023, 2023 at 7:00 p.m.
+It will be held in-person at the Lawrence Fire Station 205 N. Paw Paw St. Lawrence, MI 49064.

 Parks and Recreation Master Plan 2023